-Exchange issues with Destination tags, Memos and Messages
+Exchange issues with Ripple (XRP) Destination Tags, Memos and Messages

 The crypto industry as a whole is full of techy and complicated things that may confuse you.
-Some of 90+ currencies we support require different measures to take before exchanging them.
+Some of the 200+ currencies we support require different measures to take before exchanging them.
 Over 70% stuck transactions happen due to the negligence of these measures.
 We will take a closer look at common mistakes happening during the exchange process and sort out the possible aftermath.
-Let’s look into issues occurring with Ripple’s destination tags, NEM’s messages and memos in Steem, Stellar and Decent.
+Let’s look into issues occurring with XRP destination tags, NEM’s messages and memos in Steem, Stellar and Decent.

-John is about to exchange Ripple to Bitcoin.
-Let’s say his transaction is already created and he should send us Ripples to exchange them.
+John is about to exchange XRP to Bitcoin.
+Let’s say his transaction is already created and he should send us XRP to exchange them.
 He sees a screen below:

 John opens his wallet app, puts in our wallet address.
 And then, when putting in the destination tag, John is like: ”Ah, whatever, I’ll put 12345 instead!
 Anyway, it’s still Changelly’s address.
 The tag is unnecessary stuff.”